lino-framework/book/docs/about/ui.rst

 Separate business logic and user interface
 ==========================================

-People tend to judge a framework by its user interface or front-end, because this is the first and almost only "visible" part of an application.
+People tend to judge a framework by its user interface or front-end because this is the only "visible" part of an application.

+So it is difficult to answer the question "how does Lino look like"?

-But Lino is designed to have **many possible** user interfaces.
+But Lino's beauty lies beyond the user interface.
+Lino is designed to have *many possible* user interfaces.
 Lino comes with an extensible collection of *out-of-the-box* user interfaces.
 You can write a Lino application once and then deploy it via different interfaces.

-That said, the only realistic choice is currently indeed the ExtJS UI.
+That said, there is currently indeed only one realistic choice for the user interface, the one based on ExtJS.
 Lino applications "look like" those you can see at :doc:`/demos`.

-The qualitiy of Lino's user interface is just *good enough* and admittedly less than what people are used to get on big web applications where hundreds of developers have been working hard to make it a perfect ergonomic experience.
-Lino's beauty lies beyond the user interface.
+The qualitiy of this user interface is *admittedly less* than what people are used to get on big web applications where hundreds of developers have been working hard to make it a perfect ergonomic experience.

+But it is *good enough*.
+Its only serious limitation is that it is not very usable on mobile devices.
+But more than hundred users use it every day, and most of them love it.
+Which doesn't mean that they never complain about certain known oddnesses.
+Don't forget that complaining is an integral part of loving.

-Lino has currently only this one choice because because writing and optimizing a user interface is a rather boring task, and there are many other, more interesting tasks that are waiting to be done, and, last but not least, because the ExtJS UI is actually quite usable, once you accept a few known oddnesses.
+Lino has currently only this one choice because because writing and maintaining a user interface is a big task, because our resources are limited, and because there are many other, more interesting tasks to be done.

 There are several proofs of concept for alternative user interfaces.
-We discuss them in the :doc:`Developer's Guide </dev/ui>`.
+An overview of these research projects in the :doc:`Developer's Guide
+</dev/ui>`.